slott56/building-skills-oo-design-book/source/craps/craps_game.rst

 state of the current :class:`CrapsGame` instance.

 **Changing Game State**.
-We have identified two game states: point-off (also know as the come out roll) and point-on.
+We have identified two game states: point-off (also known as the come out roll) and point-on.
 We have also set aside four methods that the various :class:`Throw` objects will use to change the game state.
 The interaction between the :class:`CrapsGame` class, the four kinds of :class:`Throw` subclasses and the two subclasses of :class:`CrapsGameState` instances works as follows: